-- (10 students in each class) - Enrollment Requirements - Student must be in good standing - Math and English scores must meet the criteria - Instructor's recommendation - Attendance review - Provide books and/or related GED materials for students taking the GED Test - Partner with the local libraries and/or the college libraries in the area to request for GED books and materials (no more than 2 years old) when they purchase or replace new GED books and related materials - o Fund Raise twice a year - Have a yard sale, car wash, and/or Educational program/event - o Partner with local businesses and have a book drive get the community involved - Purchase the GED books and materials and charge a fee to the students in the GED program. - Create Math & English Practice Test materials that can be stored online for student access - Provide adequate parking - Assign a person to monitor the parking lot daily for 2-months and report findings - Reach out to the churches and businesses in the surrounding area for additional parking space
+- Attendance review - Provide books and/or related GED materials for students taking the GED Test - Partner with the local libraries and/or the college libraries in the area to request for GED books and materials (no more than 2 years old) when they purchase or replace new GED books and related materials - Fund Raise twice a year - Have a yard sale, car wash, and/or Educational program/event - Partner with local businesses and have a book drive get the community involved - Purchase the GED books and materials and charge a fee to the students in the GED program. - Create Math & English Practice Test materials that can be stored online for student access

+• Provide adequate parking

+- Assign a person to monitor the parking lot daily for 2-months and report findings - Reach out to the churches and businesses in the surrounding area for additional parking space

-The author, Tuck, 2012 stated the GED provides a sense of accomplishment for students.
-With that being said lets challenge ourselves to improve the GED program.
+Tuck, (2012) stated obtaining the GED certificate provides a sense of accomplishment for students.
+With that being said lets challenge ourselves going forward to improve the General Educational Development (GED) program continuously for new participants.